Vanshita0806/Doct-i/README.md

 - And of course, to the entire **Team Doct-i** for pushing through every line of code and sleepless night!

 ---

-## 📣 Let’s Collaborate

-We’re open to contributions, collaborations, and feedback.

-**Connect with us**
-📧 Email: [Your Email]
-🌐 LinkedIn: [Your LinkedIn]
-💡 Portfolio: [Your Portfolio Link]

-> Let’s build.
-Let’s innovate.
-Let’s make an impact. 🚀